MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/install-enable.md

 * '**Always**' workloads are workloads that have been proven to both have datasets which benefit highly from Dedup and resource consumption patterns which are compatible with Dedup's post-processing model.
 Always enable Dedup on the following workloads:
 	* General purpose file servers (GPFS) serving shares like team shares, user home folders, Work Folders, and software development shares.
-	* Virtualized Desktop Infrastructure (VDI) servers
+	* Virtualized Desktop Infrastructure (VDI) servers.
-	* Virtualized Backup Applications, such as [Microsoft Data Protection Manager (DPM)](https://technet.microsoft.com/en-us/library/hh758173.aspx)
+	* Virtualized Backup Applications, such as [Microsoft Data Protection Manager (DPM)](https://technet.microsoft.com/en-us/library/hh758173.aspx).
 * '**Sometimes**' workloads are workloads which may sometimes benefit from enabling Dedup.
 Not every workload in every circumstance is a good candidate for Dedup.
 'Sometimes' workloads fitness for Dedup should be evaluated before enabling Dedup.
 'Sometimes' workloads includes workloads like:
 	* General Purpose Hyper-V hosts
 	* SQL Servers